siddikgitt/toggl/README.md

 We use HTML, CSS , React-JS, Redux, Express, MongoDB, Chakra-ui and some bit of Bootstrap to build the project.

+## Important Note

 Website is not responsive because of time constraint.
 Soon we'll make this project responsive.

+Use This Login Credential To check full functionality

+Email: siddik@gmail.com

+Password: 1234

 ## Landing Page.